safespring/docs/content/compute/connecting.md

 ##Dedicated Access with Saferoute
 ![Connecting to Safespring](/images/connect.png)

-The second option to set up connectivity is by using Saferoute where a dedicated MPLS IPVPN is set up through SUNETs network.
+The second option to set up connectivity is by using Saferoute where a dedicated MPLS IPVPN is set up through SUNETs/UNINETTs network.
 The advantages is that that the virtual servers in the infrastructure will logically be placed behind the firewall at the campus site.
 This makes managing the firewall rules for the virtual infrastructure no different from managing the servers at the site since traffic to both environments will go through the firewall at the campus site.
 All traffic between servers at the campus and the Safespring infrastructure will also go through this private channel.

 To set this up a part of the Campus IP-range must be reserved for the infrastructure at Safespring.
-Depending on the need of addresses in the virtual infrastructure the size of the range might vary but it is better to reserve some extra addresses since the administrative work for setting this up includes work both at SUNET, Safespring and the central IT at campus.
+Depending on the need of addresses in the virtual infrastructure the size of the range might vary but it is better to reserve some extra addresses since the administrative work for setting this up includes work both at SUNET/UNINETT, Safespring and the central IT at campus.
 To order Saferoute - contact Safespring and fill in the form at [here](https://goo.gl/forms/usCnl6T8nEIZmAJW2).